EBSCO NAT Editorial Process

 - Likely Effective—good evidence points to a benefit.

-- Possibly Effective—evidence shows a trend toward a benefit.
+- May Be Effective—evidence shows a trend toward a benefit.
 More evidence is needed.

-- Possibly Not Effective—evidence shows trend toward a lack of benefit.
+- May Not Effective—evidence shows trend toward a lack of benefit.
 More evidence is needed.

 - Unlikely to Be Effective—good evidence has shown the treatment is not effective.